Production Reporting Reminders

 • The insured is required to indicate the production record type on their production report by the PRD.
 We understand that there may be multiple record types within the same unit, but please use the record type that applies to the majority of production.

-• The production record type will also need to be entered in AgriNet.
+• The production record type must also be entered in AgriNet.
 If a production record type is not entered, the RMA will not accept the policy’s yield report.

 • All production-related forms include a box where you can report the production record type to comply with this requirement.